HomeUpdated to 2025 tax year

 Based on the table above, the optimal strategy would be to claim only $5,000 in expenses, resulting in a refund of $755.
 If all $10,000 of expenses were claimed, the refund would drop to $361.
 CVITP volunteers use UFile, where determining the optimal expense amount requires some additional calculations.
 In contrast, TurboTax makes this easier, as it updates the refund automatically whenever changes are made to the return.

 Can a person choose not to claim all their expenses in their calculation of business income?
 Opinions differ on this issue.
-The Income Tax Act provides the framework:
+The Income Tax Act provides this framework:

 References: